Busman's Honeymoon (film): Production

 Location shooting on Busman's Honeymoon began 4 August 1939 with Richard Thorpe as the original director.
 After the outbreak of the Second World War, the film was "shelved" until March 1940 with Arthur B. Woods appointed as director.
 Principal photography took place from 21 March to mid-April 1940 at Denham Studios, as well as other locations in England.

 Critical reception

+The Monthly Film Bulletin wrote: "This is a pleasant but slow-moving film in which the main interest is not so much in the crime as in the delightfully romantic passages between Wimsey and his wife, varied by the oddities of the village characters ...
+Robert Montgomery tries hard but never quite succeeds in conveying Wimsey's aristocratic intelligent charm.
+Constance Cummings is more successful as Harriet Vane, but Sir Seymour Hicks steals the picture in the part of Bunter, his butler being superbly impeccable."

+Kine Weekly wrote: "It is a play of atmosphere rather than thrills – the types are good and the backgrounds both authentic and picturesque – but although suspense is almost negligible it should keep an audience on the qui vive and promote a reasonable number of laughs.

-Film critic Bosley Crowther in his review of Haunted Honeymoon, wrote in The New York Times, "Seldom has there been a film so pleasantly conducive to browsing as this leisurely, bookish fable of murder in Devonshire; not of late has there been one so steeped in the genteel tradition of British crime literature.
+Bosley Crowther wrote in The New York Times, "Seldom has there been a film so pleasantly conducive to browsing as this leisurely, bookish fable of murder in Devonshire; not of late has there been one so steeped in the genteel tradition of British crime literature.
 A glass of port, at least, should be taken along with it."

-In a modern review, Britmovie wrote, "Americans Robert Montgomery and Constance Cummings aroused some national indignation when cast as such the essentially British sleuth Lord Peter Wimsey and his crime-writing bride Harriet Vane but they acquitted themselves satisfactorily, even though some of their thunder is stolen by a particularly colourful supporting cast that includes a morose Robert Newton, Seymour Hicks resourceful butler, Leslie Banks and Googie Withers".
+Variety wrote: "Treatment of an episode in the debonair Lord Peter Wimsey's career is a light and unpretentious vehicle, developed strictly for audiences that take their entertainment with ease and well-wishing.
+With Robert Montgomery for marqueeing, 'Honeymoon' will hold them, although making no great splash."